 Plugging these figures into our model reveals an expenditure multiplier of 2.5, autonomous demand of 40 and GDP (= Y) of 100.

-Although the economy is at full employment, a trade deficit in combination with a balanced budget implies that the domestic private sector desires to be in deficit, spending more than it earns.
+Although the economy is at full employment, a trade deficit in combination with a balanced fiscal outcome implies that the domestic private sector desires to be in deficit, spending more than it earns.
 Whether this is of concern depends on how long the situation has prevailed.

 Suppose the economy has been performing somewhat like this for an extended period of time.
-Although highly stylized, this is kind of what happened in the US economy during the 1990s.
-Over time, the domestic private sector will get pushed increasingly into debt as it runs down net financial wealth to enable negative net saving.
+Although highly stylized, this is kind of what happened in the US and many other countries in the lead up to the global financial crisis.
+Over time, this pushes the domestic private sector increasingly into debt as it runs down financial wealth to maintain its deficit (spending more than its income).

 At some point the situation proves unsustainable.
 The domestic private sector is likely to respond by trying to increase its saving rate and get its debt under control and balance sheets in better shape.

 We can reflect this behavior in our model by assuming that there is an increase in the marginal propensity to save.
 Imagine it increases to s = 7/32, or a bit over 20% of disposable income.
-We’ll assume this occurs before any change in government policy settings, perhaps because the government has been lulled into the cosy neoliberal notion of a Great Moderation.
+We’ll assume this occurs before any change in government policy settings.

 For simplicity, assume that exogenous investment and exports also remain unchanged.
-If the downturn in demand resulting from the increased saving rate is more or less global – as it is in the present crisis – these expenditure flows would actually be likely to decrease.
+If the downturn in demand resulting from the increased saving rate is more or less global – as it was in the Great Recession – these expenditure flows would actually be likely to decrease.
 But including these changes would only further underscore most of the points to be made.